 Erin Dunbar joined the WHNT News 19 team in August 2018 as a Multimedia Production Assistant.
-In November 2018, she was promoted to Interactive Content Producer and has been providing social media updates and web stories on WHNT.com ever since.
+In November 2018, she was promoted to Interactive Content Producer and has been providing social media updates and web stories to the Tennessee Valley ever since.

-Born in Michigan, Erin grew up in the Quilt Capital of the World, Paducah, Kentucky and has called the Tennessee Valley home for 9 years.
+Born in Michigan, Erin grew up in the Quilt Capital of the World, Paducah, Kentucky and has called north Alabama home for 9 years.
 Erin graduated from the University of Alabama in Huntsville and has been pursuing a career in Journalism since 2017.

 In her free time, Erin enjoys playing with her Anatolian Shepherd, hiking, traveling, and checking out local craft brews.